l0veshe/docker-wordpress-p2/README.md

 The MySQL backups are stored in S3 and therefore requires S3 credentials.

+Run in interactive mode:
-Run with: `docker run -d --name p2 -p 80:80 -e S3_ACCESS_KEY=... -e S3_SECRET_KEY=... p2`
+`docker run -t -i --name p2 --restart="on-failure:10"  \

-Run in interactive mode:  `docker run -t -i --name p2 -p 80:80 --rm -e S3_ACCESS_KEY=... -e S3_SECRET_KEY=... p2 /bin/bash`
+-e S3_ACCESS_KEY=... -e S3_SECRET_KEY=... p2 /bin/bash`

+run `start.sh` to start the processes (managed by supervisor).

+detach from the container with `ctrl-p` `ctrl-q` and it will continue to run (exit will stop the container).

 The database dump is configured with a URL that needs to be changed.
 Open phpMyAdmin and update it in wp1.wp_options - http://[IP]:[PORT]/phpMyAdmin-4.0.8-all-languages